Microsoft Corporation’s SWOT Analysis & Recommendations

 2. Imitability of some products

-3. Lack of dominant computer hardware products
+3. Low dominance of hardware products

 Microsoft’s products are vulnerable to cybercrime.
 For example, the Windows operating system remains a target of countless cybercrime attacks globally.
 This factor is a weakness because it limits the attractiveness of Microsoft products.
 In this regard, cyber security is a product aspect of competition among firms in the computer hardware and software industry.
-On the other hand, the imitability of some products is a weakness because it could reduce the strength of the Microsoft brand.
+On the other hand, the imitability of some products is a weakness because it can reduce the strength of the Microsoft brand.
 Moreover, the company’s product portfolio shows dependence primarily on software products, which weakens the business against competitors that have dominant hardware and software products in the market.
 Based on the strengths outlined in this area of the SWOT analysis, Microsoft needs to improve product features and intensify its hardware development efforts to ensure competitiveness.

-Opportunities for Microsoft (External Strategic Factors)
+Opportunities (External Factors)

 1. Business diversification

-2. Innovation for computer hardware products
+2. Innovation for hardware products

 3. Stronger security against cybercrime

-Threats Facing Microsoft Corporation (External Strategic Factors)
+Threats (External Factors)

 1. Cybercrime